galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 ## Installing the roles

-Firstly we will add and configure another *role* to our Galaxy playbook - we maintain a slightly modified version of `jasonroyle.rabbitmq` to support python3 and other minor updates.
+Firstly we will add and configure another *role* to our Galaxy playbook - we do that with our ansible role that spinns up RabbitMQ in docker and configures it.
 Additionally we will use the Galaxy community role for deploying Pulsar

 > ### {% icon hands_on %} Hands-on: Install the Ansible roles
 >